Updated November 20th, 2022 by Travel the Greek Way

-Are you looking for the best seafood restaurants in Athens?
-Or just simply the best waterfront dining in Athens?
+Are you looking for the best seaside fish restaurants in Athens?
+Or just simply the best waterfront seafood dining in Athens?

-Athens’ coastline is about 35 km long (from Pireaus port to the Vouliagmeni area) and as you can imagine the choice of Athens Restaurants with water views is just endless.
+Athens’ coastline is about 35 km long (from Piraeus port to the Vouliagmeni area) and as you can imagine the choice of Athens Restaurants with water views is just endless.

-Find in this post a shortlist of some of the best seaside fish and seafood taverns in Athens to help you decide easier and pick up the best for you while you are visiting Athens.
+Find in this post a shortlist of some of the best seaside fish restaurants in Athens in Athens to help you decide easier and pick up the best for you.

 In the Interactive Google map below, you can find all the Athens fish restaurants that we are visiting in this post: